This section guides you through deploying a Terraform template to add Prisma AIRS AI Runtime: Network intercept protection for GCP

 Initialize and apply the Terraform for the security_project.

-The `security_project` contains the Terraform plan to create an AI network
+The `security_project` contains the Terraform plan to deploy a Prisma AIRS AI Runtime: Network intercept in your

-mode, including the managed instance groups, load balancers, and health
+inline prevention mode, including the managed instance groups, load

 cd architecture //Change directory to architecture/security_project